-Engage is the GSAPP's call the students and alumni 24/7 accelemployers, search internships and identify alumni contacts.
+Engage is the GSAPP's career services online recruiting system which gives students and alumni 24/7 access to view employers, search internships and jobs, and identify alumni contacts.
 Students can optimize their job search by using Engage search filters to find the right opportunity for them, upload their portfolio and track events.